slaclab/mps_database/templates/epics_db/README.md

 The template files are defined as substitutions files, which can be expanded with the 'expand.sh' script.
 The script will take the '.substitution' files and generated '.template' files.

-## List of substitution and generated templates files
+## List of substitution and generated template files

 This is a list of substitutions files, which template files are generated from them, and a description of their use case.